turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 <p data-height="265" data-theme-id="0" data-slug-hash="WLoorZ" data-default-tab="html,result" data-user="mikedao" data-pen-title="Dino 1" class="codepen">See the Pen <a href="https://codepen.io/mikedao/pen/WLoorZ/">Dino 1</a> by Michael Dao (<a href="https://codepen.io/mikedao">@mikedao</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+**Fun Fact**: Accessing DOM elements by ID and element is much faster than by class.

 ## Responding to User Events